 Libraries in Paris

 Since a lot of my job involves researching, I like to work from libraries.
 I feel like I’m more motivated if I’m not working from home every day of the week, especially if friends join me at a library.
-Co-working spaces can be nice, but I feel like they’re not worth the money for me because I don’t drink hot drinks (I prefer just drinking water, boring I know) and libraries are free.
+Co-working spaces can be nice, but the price of that adds up fast and I don’t drink coffee (I prefer just drinking water, boring I know) and libraries are free.

 City libraries